 Two pathways are built with a rack and pinion arrangement, both in the transverse and longitudinal direction of the engine room and over the main engine, where the trolley is placed so that the whole unit can move fore-aft and port starboard.

 A remote is provided so that the crane can be operated from any position, thus allowing the user to keep a safe distance from the lifted load.
 It is the duty of the responsible engineer onboard to operate the crane and to have regular checks on the safety and working of the crane.
 The second engineer is responsible for the operation, maintenance and safety checks of the engine room crane.

 Safety Features of Engine Room Crane:

-1) The most important safety feature of the crane is the electromagnetic fail safe brakes which do not allow the crane to fall with the load even when there is failure of power.
+1) The most important safety feature of the crane is the electromagnetic fail-safe brakes which do not allow the crane to fall with the load even when there is a failure of power.
 For this:

 – Normally centrifugal brakes are used which are fitted inside the rotating drum.

 – The brake pads are always in an applied state and pushed by magnetic springs when not in operation or when there is a power failure.

 – As the crane is operated or the power is supplied, the spring gets pulled inward or compressed due to the electromagnetic effect of the current.
 This allows the crane to be operated normally.

 2) Emergency stop is provided in the remote so that the operator can stop the crane at any time.